Despite two linear algebra classes, my knowledge consisted of “Matrices, determinants, eigen something something”.

 Not bad.
 We could write it (x, y, z) too — hang onto that thought.

 We could abbreviate the entire function as (3, 4, 5).
-We know to multiply the first input by the first value, the second input by the second value, etc., and add the result.
+We know to multiply the first input by the first value, the second input by the second value, the third input by the third value, and add the results.

 Only need the first input?